 Other writers, taking their initial problem from Weber, have noted that the model outlined by him, may well have consequences other than those he suggested.
 Thus Merton has shown how the same set of conditions may give rise to an empirical pattern in which rigidity and "ritualism" constitute the major features.
-10 Merton suggests that such organizations function to produce what Selznick has elsewhere termed "a displacement of goals", 11 in which the rules become ends in themselves, rather than means.
-Merton's hypothesis has been tested by Francis and Stone, who make the distinction between service and procedural orientations.
-12 By a service orientation, they mean an attention to the needs of the client, as opposed to a procedural orientation, which refers ll P. Selznick, in his work, T. V.A. and the Grass moots.
-University of California Press, Berkeley & Los Angeles, California, 1953, examines the relationship between the social environment of a complex organization, and its internal structure.
+10 Merton suggests that such organizations function to produce what Solznick has elsewhere termed "a displacement of goals", 11 in which the rules become ends in themselves, rather than means.
+Merton's hypothesis has been tosted by Francis and Stone, who make the distinction between service and procedural orientations.
+12 By a service orientation, they mean an attention to the needs of the client, as opposed to a procedural orientation, which refers of California Press, Berkeley & Los Angeles, California, 1953, examines the relationship between the social environment of a complex organization, and its internal structure.
 One of his main theoretical conclusions is that in order to protect itself against external threats and opposition, the staff of the organization may employ the mechanism whereby members of the hostile group are coopted.
-However, this tends to lead to a deflection of the organizational goals, since compromises have to be made with this roup who now share power with the original members.
+However, this tends to lead to a deflection of the organizational goals, since compromises have to be made with this group who now share power with the original members.

 Several writers have questioned the utility of the ideal type as a sociological method.
-See for example, P. Blau, op.cit., 34-36, and S. Udy, "Bureaucracy and Mationality in Weber's Organization Theory", American Sociological Review.
-24 (1959), pp.791-795.
+See for example, P. Blau, op.cit., 34-36, and S. Udy, "Bureaucracy and Rationality in Weber's Organization Theory", American Sociological Review, 24 (1959), pp.791-795.

-10 See his essay "Bureaucratic Structure and Personality", in Social Theory and Social Structure.
-Free Press of Glencoe, 1964, chapter 6.
-For a re-formulation of this see March and Simon, Organizations.
-John Wiley and Sons Inc., 1958, chapter 3.
-In this the authors present Merton's and Gouldner's theories in diagrammatic form.
+10 See his essay "Bureaucratic Structure and Personality", in Social Theory and Social Structure, Free Press of Glencoe, 1964, chapter 6.
+For a re-formulation of this see March and Simon, Organizations, John Wiley and Sons Inc., 1953, chapter 3.
+In this the authors present Merton's and Couldner's theories in diagrammatic form.

 12R.
 G. Francis and R.C.
-Stone, Service and Procedure in Bureaucracy.
-Minneapolis: University of Minnesota Press, 1956.
+Stone, Service and Procedure in Eureaucracy, Minneapolis: University of Minnesota Press, 1956.

-expense of achieving the goals for which they were established.
+to a tendency on the part of officials to abide by the rules, at the expense of achieving the goals for which they were established.
 This latter concept is Merton's "ritualism".
 In their study they concluded that both types of orientation could be found in the same organizational context, and that deviation from the rules is likely to occur if it results in the achievement of a particular goal.
 A procedural orientation is likely to be present where skills required of personnel are at a minimum and where it is possible to substitute forms or records for clients.

 This finding can be seen to rest upon two conditions, the level of skills required of officials, and the degree to which a series of operations or activities, can be standardized and thus formulated in terms of a set of abstract rules.
 It would also indicate that in areas where there is uncertainty, and where in consequence discretion in the application of knowledge to the situation is the only real possibility, bureaucratic rules may be waived by officials if they are skilled enough.
 This, they develop into an hypothesis concerning the power of groups in organizations.
 Thus where the power and influence of a professional group is high, the members will tend to subordinate the rules and formal procedures to fit their interests.
-14 la Francis and Stone, ibid., p.
-163. It may be seen that one feature of professional groups is that they have the power to prevent non-members from acquiring, and applying the special corpus of knowledge that they monopolize.
-This has two functions.
-Firstly it prevents outsiders from missing the information, so as to cause difficulties to clients, and to endanger the reputation of the profession.
-Secondly, and equally important, it ensures that this knowledge will not be rationalized and formulated into impersonal

-13 Francis and Stone, ibia., pp.158-159.
+13 Francis and Stone, ibid., pp.158-159.